Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Preliminaries

 \subsection{Population game $\F$}

 We consider a finite-action population game played in the society of continuously many homogeneous agents, as in \citet[Ch.2]{SandholmPopText}.
 The society consists of a unit mass of agents.
-In this basic set-up, they are homogeneous in the sense that they have the same action set and the same payoff function.
+In this basic set-up, they are homogeneous in the sense that they have the same action set and the same payoff function; see \Cref{sec:hetero} for an extension to a heterogeneous setting.